 How is this program different from other residency programs?

 We offer a unique experience to work within the visual arts and access to thought leaders across disciplines.
 At Chautauqua, you will work with incredible art faculty and also be able to learn from historians and anthropologists.
 You have access to performances by world-renowned musicians and dances.
 We are interested in working with artists who want to learn from others and contribute to our community.

 Why is there a gate and a gate pass required to enter?

-Because there are many programs, performances and lectures that occur everyday at Chautauqua, there is a fee to enter on the grounds.
-However, the CSOA residency program includes a gate pass worth over $5,000 for the summer.
+Because there are many programs, performances, and lectures that occur every day at the Institution, there is a fee to enter on the grounds.
+However, our residency program includes the cost of this gate pass in the tuition.

 I just want to make work in isolation.
 Can I do that at Chautauqua?

 If you want to be completely isolated, this residency isn’t for you.
-We recommend artists who are community minded, open and want to share to apply.
+We recommend artists apply who are community-minded, open, and want to share.

 Will I have any time to actually work in my studio?